AnisurRahman-46/Cybersecurity-Learning/Day-04/README.md

 # 👤 Create a New User in Kali Linux

-🔹 Step 1: Open Terminal
+🔹 Step 1: Open Terminal:
 Open the terminal in Kali Linux.

 🔹 Step 2: Create a New User